Loading...

 Who Faces Kidney Failure?

 People of all ages are prone to kidney diseases, but this risk increases with age.
-According to the Centres for Disease Control and Prevention (CDC), about 14% of adults in the total population of the U.S. suffer from chronic kidney failure.
-People with diabetes, high blood pressure, heart disease, a family history of kidney failure, abnormal kidney structure, and over the age of 60 are more likely to have kidney failure in the future.
-According to research in the U.S., it is reported that about 750,000 people suffer from kidney failure each year, which affects 2 million people worldwide.
+Centres for Disease Control and Prevention (CDC) states that about 14% of US adults suffer from chronic kidney failure.
+People with diabetes, high blood pressure, abnormal kidney structure, and over the age of 60 are at higher risk.
+Family medical history also matters a lot in this aspect.
+U.S research shows that about 750,000 people suffer from kidney failure each year.
+It affects 2 million people worldwide.

 Stages of Chronic Kidney Disease